Who participates in IAP?

 How can I find IAP activities?

-Check the MIT Events Calendar early and often for IAP activities such as fun events and non-credit classes – some activities require pre-registration or have a participant limit, and organizers may post activities months in advance or just a few days before the activity begins.
+Check the MIT Events Calendar starting in late November for IAP activities such as fun events and non-credit classes – some activities require pre-registration or have a participant limit, but keep checking back as organizers continue to post activities throughout the month of January.

 MIT students can also check out…